The Undergraduate Program

 Prof. Matthew Jones, Early Modern European

 Membership of UNDED changes from year to year.
 Because of the large number of students, the History Department does not assign individual advisors.
 Students may see any member of UNDED for advising.
 Students are also welcome to seek informal advising from any faculty member; however a student working with a non-UNDED advisor must still consult with UNDED regarding the yearly Plan of Study form.
 Please see the Undergraduate Handbook for more information.

 Please consult the list below for the most current roster (The list is updated by the beginning of each Fall Term and each Spring Term.
-UNDED does not serve during Spring Term).
+UNDED does not serve during Summer Term).

-For any administrative issues concerning the major or concentration (such as submitting the signed Plan of Study form or transfer of credit application materials), please contact the Undergraduate Administrator, Kimberly Solomon.
+For any administrative issues concerning the major or concentration (such as submitting the signed Plan of Study form or transfer of credit application materials), please contact the Undergraduate Administrator.
 For additional information see the Undergraduate Handbook, list of courses, profiles of our faculty, and the Frequently Asked Questions page.

 Plan of Study Form